Silahtarağa Power Station: History

-The power plant was designed as the first in the Ottoman Empire apart from a small hydroelectric power station built in 1902 outside Tarsus in Anatolia.
-The Budapest based Austria-Hungarian Gas and Electric Company, Ganz, was contracted to build the power station.
-In 1910 the firm had established the Ottoman Electric Company in cooperation with two Belgian banks: the Banque de Bruxelles and the Banque Generale de Credit Hangrois.
-The company obtained an imperial concession lasting 50 years, and built its first station a coal-fired plant in the Silahtarağa neighbourhood, Eyüp at the upper end of Golden Horn.
+The power plant was designed as the first in the Ottoman Empire, apart from a small hydroelectric power station built in 1902 outside Tarsus in Anatolia.
+The Budapest based Austro-Hungarian Gas and Electric Company, Ganz, was contracted to build the power station.
+In 1910 the firm had established the Ottoman Electric Company in cooperation with the Belgian bank Banque de Bruxelles and the Austro-Hungarian bank Banque Générale Hongroise de Crédit.
+The company obtained an imperial concession lasting 50 years, and built the coal-fired power plant in the Silahtarağa neighbourhood of Eyüp district, at the upper end of the Golden Horn.

-The power plant started service on the February 11, 1914 it supplied power initially to the tram network and shortly after to the sultan's palace.
-Before long electrical power was prevalent in the city's more prosperous districts as well.
+The power plant started service on February 11, 1914.
+It supplied power initially to Istanbul's tram network and a short time later to Dolmabahçe Palace, the Sultan's residence on the Bosporus strait.
+Before long, electrical power was prevalent in the city's more prosperous districts as well.

-The foreign-owned company was nationalized in 1937 and turned over on July 1, 1938 to the Municipality of Istanbul.
-From then on it was managed by the 'Electricity, Tunnel and Tram Company of Istanbul' (IETT).
+The foreign-owned company was nationalized in 1937 and turned over to the Municipality of Istanbul on July 1, 1938, and its management was assigned to the Electricity, Tunnel and Tram Company of Istanbul (IETT).
 Silahtarağa power station was the sole electricity producer in Istanbul until the 1950s.
 In 1952, the station was linked to the newly created Turkish national grid.
-From 1962 it was operated by Etibank and in 1970 control was passed to the Turkish Electric Institution (TEK).
+From 1962 it was operated by Etibank and in 1970 its control was passed to the Turkish Electric Institution (TEK).

 The Silahtarağa power station initially had three 6 MW generators.
 This capacity was later increased to 80 MW.